You can legally change the name on your social security card after marriage, divorce, or court order through the Social Security Administration (SSA).

 3. Matches your current name on file

 Your name change document must mention the name on your current social security card.
-So, were your name Jane Doe before changing, your document must show likewise.
+So, if your name was Jane Doe before changing, your document must reflect that.

 Proof of citizenship